| Visions and Strategies for Sustainable Community

 find their creative powers awakening and are involved in artistic,

+scientific, and technological innovation.
 In the past, nearly all spiritual communities

 were oriented around a single guru or teacher.
 The guru's vision